ElisabethSchramm/ecommerce-prototype/README.md

 ## Release 2.0
 - New **Cart CRUD Feature**:
+    - **Cart CRUD Feature**:
       - Add products to the cart
       - View the cart
       - Update product quantity in the cart
       - Remove products from the cart
+    - **Cart Checkout Feature**:
+        - Proceed to checkout from the cart
+        - Fill in billing and shipping details
+        - Validate form inputs and place the order
+        - Send purchase details to the backend
+        - Persist orders and order items in the database
 ## Release 1.0

 - It sets up the basic structure for backend and frontend
-- provides a product list feature
+- Provides a **product list** feature

 ## Project Structure
 - **Backend:** implemented in Spring Boot, located in `ecommerce-backend`